Privacy policy

 - Transactional email provider: Sending notifications and authentication emails.
 Only email and first name are transmitted, never health data.

 6.3.
-Contractual Guarantees
+Contractual Framework and Controls

 - Processing contracts compliant with Article 28 of the GDPR;